 Preparation of benzene from aromatic acids

 Benzene can be prepared from aromatic acids through decarboxylation reaction.
 In this process, the sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.

 Preparation of benzene from phenol

 Benzene can be prepared from phenols too through their reduction.
-In this process vapors of phenol are passed over heated zinc dust.
+In this process vapours of phenol are passed over heated zinc dust.
 Zinc dust reduces them to form benzene.

 Preparation of benzene from sulphonic acids